cryptotriv/bot-docs/suspicious-buyer/README.md

 - 🔔 Token: Subscribe to this token specifically (the bot will notify you in private chat)
 - 🔔✨ New: Subscribe to new tokens (the bot will notify you in private chat)
 - 🔔🌟 Good: Subscribe to good tokens (the bot will notify you in private chat)
+  - NOTE: If you subscribe to both New and Good tokens, the bot will notify you the 2nd, 3rd, and 4th trades as well in private chat

 ## General Tips
 - You can Ctrl+F the token contract address and look at every 10th trade while looking at the "Last 10" data to know if trader has been nett buying or selling.
 You can do this with Holdings data as well.